PhilipZubel/IndividualProject/timelog.md

 ## 23 Dec 2022
 * *2 hours* - tested and debugged upload/download scripts for offline storage
 * *2 hours* - redefined annotation guideleines for relevance, usability and quality

+## 26 Dec 2022
+* *4 hours* - made the DIY queries more precise so that searcher retrieves mixed results